Tips for Creating EngagementLast Updated: April 06, 2019

 - Who is responsible for global emissions and what can we do as individuals to create change?

-- Can your company or school assist individuals in reducing their personal footprint in any categories?
+- Can your organization assist individuals in reducing their personal footprint in any categories?

 You can find additional learning from these short movies: